Bristol Airport: Facilities

 Bristol Airport has one runway designated 09/27.
 As the prevailing wind is from the southwest, runway 27 (the westerly direction) is used about 70% of the time.
-The airport has one of the shortest international airport runways in the country at just 2011 m in length, with runway 27 having a threshold displacement of 140 m.
+The airport has one of the shortest international airport runways in the country at 2011 m in length, with runway 27 having a threshold displacement of 140 m.
 Despite the short runway length, the airfield is able to accommodate aircraft as large as the Boeing 787 Dreamliner and Airbus A330.

 Airlines and destinations

 The following airlines operate scheduled flights to and from Bristol: